 “Nimrod, the Mighty Hunter.”
 This is how the Bible describes this ancient ruler who lived and reigned just following the Great Flood.
 A great-grandson of Noah, he was the original early despot, builder of the infamous tower of Babel.
 This man is described in numerous extra-biblical traditions.
 And numerous attempts have been made to identify him with known ancient rulers.

-Now, 4,000 years after he ruled, has Nimrod finally been rediscovered?
+Now, more than 4,000 years after he ruled, has Nimrod finally been rediscovered?